Canon 2000D vs Panasonic FT7

 Body comparison: Canon 2000D vs Panasonic FT7

 An illustration of the physical size and weight of the Canon 2000D and the Panasonic FT7 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FT7 is considerably smaller (32 percent) than the Canon 2000D.
 It is noteworthy in this context that the FT7 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.
 More than that, the FT7 is water-proof up to 31m and can, thus, be used for underwater photography.